hbina/fatuous/README.md

 `git clone git@github.com:hbina/akarin_engine.git`

-Then you want to initialize the submodules:
+Then - after entering the directory - you want to initialize the submodules:

 `git submodule init` then `git submodule update`.